Skip to content

 What’s it all about?

-Of 8533 children in which pain scores were reassessed and documented, 89.2% had their pain score reduced by 2 or more points within 90 minutes.
-Although African American and Hispanic children were more likely to achieve reduction of pain by a score of 2 or more, they were also less likely to achieve optimal pain control (pain score of 0-3).
+Of 8533 children whose pain scores were reassessed and documented, 89.2% had their pain score reduced by two or more points within 90 minutes.
+Although African American and Hispanic children were more likely to reduce pain by a score of 2 or more, they were also less likely to achieve optimal pain control (pain score of 0-3).

 Why does it matter?

-Most kids with long-bone fractures receive some form of analgesia for long-bone fractures, and most children received reassessment of their pain after intervention.
-However, although African American and Hispanic children experienced significant reductions in their pain, these children were less likely to receive opiate analgesia and less likely to achieve optimal pain reduction as defined by having none to minimal pain.
-This indicates that children from African American and Hispanic backgrounds are likely tolerating worse pain for longer than their White counterparts.
+Most kids with long-bone fractures receive some form of analgesia for long-bone fractures, and most children receive a reassessment of their pain after the intervention.
+However, although African American and Hispanic children experienced significant reductions in their pain, these children were less likely to receive opiate analgesia and less likely to achieve optimal pain reduction, as defined by having none to minimal pain.
+This indicates that children from African-American and Hispanic backgrounds are likely to tolerate worse pain for longer than their White counterparts.

 Clinically Relevant Bottom Line:

-As clinicians we must be mindful of cultural differences in attitudes towards pain and ensure that we are continuing to reassess and offer adequate and appropriate analgesia to all children suffering painful conditions.
+As clinicians, we must be mindful of cultural differences in attitudes towards pain and ensure that we continue reassessing and offering adequate and appropriate analgesia to all children suffering from painful conditions.

 Reviewed by: Monica Parker

-Article 4: Lung function in Indigenous kids with respiratory diagnoses.
+Article 4: Lung function in Aboriginal and Torres Strait Islander kids with respiratory diagnoses.

 What’s it about?